akutz/go-generics-the-hard-way/04-getting-going/04-structural-constraints.md

 func main() {
 	// Call SomeFunc with an anonymous struct that uses a type
+	// defintion with an underlying type of string as the type
-	// alias for "string" as the type for the "ID" field.
+	// for the "ID" field.
 	//
-	// Please note that because a type alias is used in a nested
+	// Please note that because a type definition is used in a
-	// type, inference does not work.
+	// nested type, inference does not work.
 	SomeFunc[ID, float32, struct {
 		ID      ID
 		Amounts []float32